-WeatherHawk WM-100 WindMate – basic portable wind meter
+WeatherHawk WM-100 WindMate – Basic portable wind meter

-WeatherHawk WM-350 WindMate – advanced portable wind meter
+WeatherHawk WM-350 WindMate – Advanced portable wind meter

 Staying in Touch

-It is natural when you get to the woods for everyone to want to go their separate directions.
+It is natural when you get to the woods for everyone to want to go in their separate directions.
 Of course, mothers who panic if they are not able to track their children’s cell phones may have a problem letting their youngsters out of their sight in the big, scary forest.
 In reality, there are far fewer dangers for them to run into outdoors away from the big city.
 Everyone’s fears can be further set aside by putting a set of family band radios to use, like the Motorola T460 or the Uniden GMR5099-2CKHS.